 - Pelvic and genitourinary trauma

-In Little Rock, bicycle accidents are frequently caused by negligent drivers.
-The majority of bicycle accidents (75% according to the NHTSA) occur in urban areas where cars and bicyclists share the road.
+Bicycle accidents are frequently caused by negligent drivers.
+According to the NHTSA, the majority of bicycle accidents (75%) occur in urban areas where cars and bicyclists share the road.

 - Unsafe lane changes